simonangel-fong/Note_Tech/container/kubernetes/app/volume/volume.md

   - the act of **attaching the filesystem** of the `storage device` or `volume` into a specific **location** in the operating system’s **file tree**

+- **Note**: When any volume is mounted to a directory in the container’s filesystem, the files that are in the `container image` in that directory can **no longer be accessed**.
+  - That is why `subPath` can be used.

 ---

 ## Volume